Forge-Media/teamspeak-bot/README.md

 ```sh
 $ npm install
 ```
+## Jarvis Configuration

+Make sure you've renamed **config.example.js** to **config.js** before starting the bot, followed by adding your server query connection details, so that it can connect to your Teamspeak 3 server.

 Edit the following configuration files:

 - **config.js**
 - **/plugins/PluginName.js** config settings

-More documentation on this below!
+More documentation on setting up plugins below!

 ## Run Jarvis